-In 2020, 2019 and 2018 we engaged in restructuring initiatives in order to rationalize headcount and align our operations in a more strategic and cost-efficient structure.
-In connection with these restructuring initiatives we recorded charges totaling \$12 million, \$20 million and \$14 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+In 2019 and 2018 we engaged in restructuring initiatives in order to rationalize headcount and align our operations in a more strategic and cost-efficient structure.
+In connection with these restructuring initiatives we recorded charges totaling \$20 million and \$14 million for the years ended December 31, 2019 and 2018, respectively.
 Costs incurred were related to employee termination and severance costs, as well as costs related to discontinuing product lines or closing down of locations.
-Charges were recorded within other operating expenses, net, with the exception of costs incurred related to the write-down of inventory, which were recorded in cost of products.
+Charges were recorded within other operating expenses, net, with the exception of costs incurred related to the writedown of inventory, which were recorded in cost of products.
 See the table below for a breakout of restructuring costs incurred by segment and by nature of cost incurred:

 Year Ended December 31,

-(Dollars in millions) 2020 2019 2018
+(Dollars in millions) 2019 2018

 AST

-Severance \$ - \$ - \$
+Severance \$ \$ -

 Facility abandonment 3 3

 Inventory 2

 Total AST 3 5

 NC&C

-Severance 6 1 1
+Severance 1 1

 Facility abandonment 3

 Inventory 2 3

-Total NC&C 6 3 7
+Total NC&C 3 7

 IMS

 Severance 2 2

-Facility abandonment 6 6
+Facility abandonment 6

 Inventory 5

-Total IMS 6 13 2
+Total IMS 13 2

 Corporate

 Severance

 Facility abandonment 1

 Inventory

 Total Corporate 1

-Total \$ 12 \$ 20 \$ 14
+Total \$ 20 \$ 14

-The following is a summary of changes in the restructuring provision balance during the years ended December 31, 2019 and 2020:
+The following is a summary of changes in the restructuring provision balance during the year ended December 31, 2019:

 (Dollars in millions)

 Balance at January 1, 2019 \$ 1

 Additional provision 20

 Reversal and utilization (17)

-Balance at December 31, 2019 4
+Balance at December 31, 2019 \$ 4

-Additional provision 12

-Reversal and utilization (15)

-Balance at December 31, 2020 \$ 1